mikolajgs/charlotte/README.md

     ./job run-local -j ../../sample-files/job.yaml -r /tmp/job-result.txt -i ../../sample-files/job-inputs.json --quiet
     cat /tmp/job-result.txt

+Also, there are test files in the `pkg/job/runtime/local/tests` directory that can be used.

 #### v0.1

 - [x] pipe stdout and stderr to files